United flight's engine catches fire after Denver takeoff, returns to airport safely

 Broomfield police said they are "beyond grateful" that no one was injured, given how many people are normally at the park on a weekend day.

-It is currently unclear what caused engine #2 on the aircraft to malfunction.
+It was currently unclear what caused engine No. 2 on the aircraft to malfunction.
 A video taken from the ground shows a large plume of black smoke emitted from the plane.

 CLICK HERE TO GET THE FOX NEWS APP

-Jon Ostrower, the editor-in-chief of Air Currents, explained on Twitter that "whatever befell this engine had tremendous energy involved given the near-total disintegration of the nacelle."
+Jon Ostrower, editor-in-chief of Air Currents, explained on Twitter that "whatever befell this engine had tremendous energy involved given the near-total disintegration of the nacelle."

-United Airlines said all passengers and crew were transported back to the terminal at DIA and will be offered a new flight to Honolulu in the coming hours.
+United Airlines said all passengers and crew were transported back to the terminal in Denver and would be offered a new flight to Honolulu in the coming hours.